§ 31-22-30. Text messaging while operating a motor vehicle.

 (8) "Text message", also referred to as short messaging service (SMS), means the process by which users send, read, or receive messages on a wireless handset, including, but not limited to, text messages, instant messages, electronic messages, or e-mails, in order to communicate with any person or device.

-(9) "Use" means to hold a wireless handset or a personal wireless communication device in a manner not consistent with hands-free operation.
+(9) "Use" means to operate a wireless handset or a personal wireless communication device in a manner not consistent with hands-free operation.

 (10) "Wireless handset" means a portable electronic or computing device, including cellular telephones and digital personal assistants (PDAs), capable of transmitting data in the form of a text message.